SkinetTeam/Skinet-MEST-C/docs/Using-the-Inference-Notebook.md

 ## 1. Requirements
 At that time, you will at least need the following resources to run the inference notebook :
 * The weights file(s) (a weights file is a folder containing an `assets`, `variables` folder and a `saved_model.pb` file, they might be zipped so you need to unzip it) in the same folder as the different tools.
-Those wight files (cortex, mest_main and mest_glom) can be uploaded from the realease section of this repo.
+Those weight files (cortex, mest_main and mest_glom) can be uploaded from the realease section of this repo.
+You need to get the 3 weight files to be able to have a full evaluation: cortex = "skinet_cortex" mest_main = "skinet_mest_main" mest_glom = "skinet_mest_glom"
 * At least one image to start an inference, it should be placed in a directory named `images` in a subdirectory named as the inference mode you want to use with it (for example, a subdirectory named `main`).
 We recommand that you use the inference mode named "main" to start.

   To get performance metrics for an image, you will also need an annotations file (see [Supported formats](Annotations-format-compatibility.md#supported-formats)) having the same name as the image in the same folder.